mohit-aggarwal-au/AfterPayCodingChallenge/README.md

 2. Spring environment specific application properties can be used to read Threshold value and other properties such as sliding time window duration.
 3. Line and branch code coverage can be enforced using jacocoTestCoverageVerification.
 4. All the validation failure details in input csv file can be collected and returned back for further analysis.
+5. Lombok annotations can be used to remove getter and setters.